0xMordecai/docker-by-example/Understanding-Dockerfiles-components-and-directives/cheatsheet.md

 ```

 This time, **the build was much faster!
 When we executed the Docker build, it used a lot of layers from the cache**.
 That is one of the advantages of layered architecture; you only build the changing part and use the existing one the way it is.

+# More directives

+First, we haven’t explicitly documented what port this container should expose.
+This works perfectly fine, as we know that NGINX runs on port 80, but what if someone wants to use your image and doesn’t know the port?
+In that scenario, it is best practice to define the port explicitly.
+We will use the EXPOSE directive for that.